 Six people pose holding glass awards in front of “Maxwell Awards of Excellence” signage at a formal ceremony.

-Newhouse Public Relations Programs Earn Top National Honors from PRSA /2026/05/20/newhouse-public-relations-programs-earn-top-national-honors-from-prsa/ Wed, 20 May 2026 18:52:47 +0000 /?p=338919 The school's undergraduate and graduate public relations programs both earned honors from the Public Relations Society of America.
+Newhouse Public Relations Programs Earn Top National Honors From PRSA /2026/05/20/newhouse-public-relations-programs-earn-top-national-honors-from-prsa/ Wed, 20 May 2026 18:52:47 +0000 /?p=338919 The school's undergraduate and graduate public relations programs both earned honors from the Public Relations Society of America.

-The post Newhouse Public Relations Programs Earn Top National Honors from PRSA appeared first on Syracuse University Today.
+The post Newhouse Public Relations Programs Earn Top National Honors From PRSA appeared first on Syracuse University Today.

 ]]>